What’s the vibe

 The extensive wine list of organic, biodynamic and natural selections was unlike anything we’ve seen before.
 Each bottle is imported from Greece and, with the exception of one Pet Nat, available by the glass.
 Our night, however, was all about the mixed drinks.

-The Aegean Spritz, their take on the internet famous Aperol spritz, with aegean citrus, sparkling wine and flowers, was our favourite.
+The Aegean Spritz, their remix of the internet famous Aperol spritz, with aegean citrus, sparkling wine and flowers, was our favourite.
 It was the ideal blend of not-too-sweet, not-too-bitter bubbly that tasted as good as it looked.
 The Tzatziki – the drink, not the dip, although we had lots of that too – was a close runner up with refreshing mint and cold-pressed cucumber.

 For dessert we had the decadent Sumac Sour with Metaxa, a fruity Greek amber spirit that lines Koukla’s shelves, served in a gold rimmed coupe glass.